rustumsk/Arellano-Rustum-Domingo-OOP/README.md

 # Arellano-Rustum-Domingo-OOP
-This activities are for our OOP Subject beginning from prelim til' finals
+These activities are for our OOP Subject beginning from prelim til' finals